griga23/shoe-store/lab1.md

   WHERE `state` = 'Texas' AND `last_name` LIKE 'B%';
 ```

 Check all attributes of the `shoe_orders` table including hidden attributes.
+This will show regular DESCRIBE and system columns.
 ```
 DESCRIBE EXTENDED shoe_orders;
 ```